Bradley-Hower/city-explorer/City Explorers/README.md

-# Project Name
+# City Explorers

 **Author**: Bradley Hower

-**Version**: 1.0.0 (increment the patch/fix version number if you make more commits past your first submission)
+**Version**: 2.0.0 (increment the patch/fix version number if you make more commits past your first submission)

 ## Overview